siddharthalal/Application-of-classification-models/README.md

 Important features:

 workclass

 relationship

 race

 native-country

 capital-loss

 education-num

-We can try training the model only on the important features and see how it impacts the accuracy score:
+We can try training the model only on the important features and see how it impacts the accuracy score.

 ```python
 X_important_train = sfm.transform(X_train)